DIY Wood Pumpkin for Easy Fall Front Porch Decor

 - Chalkboard paint and brush

-- Washable chalkboard paint in Fall Colours
+- Washable chalkboard art pens in fall colours

 - Paper towel, rags, small bowl of water.